-Note: Passengers should not remain in your vehicle when the vehicle is being jacked.
+Note: Passengers should not remain in the vehicle when the vehicle is being jacked.

-- Park on a level surface, set the parking brake and activate the hazard flashers. - 2.
-Place the transmission in park (P) and turn the engine off.
+Park on a level surface, activate the hazard flashers and set the parking brake.
+Then, place the transmission in park (P) and turn the engine off.